 Anchorage Finish Line Festival, Presented by Hilcorp Alaska, LLC

-Join us to help celebrate the completion of the 2020 team’s 70 day journey in Alaska.
+Join us to help celebrate the completion of the 2022 team’s 70 day journey in Alaska.
 We have a weekend of festivities planned, all kicking off with our Anchorage Finish Line Festival, Presented by Hilcorp Alaska, LLC.
-Join us to cheer the 2020 team across the finish line on August 7th, enjoy a Mexican food buffet, and help celebrate these student riders and their incredible accomplishments.
+Join us to cheer the 2022 team across the finish line on Friday, August 12th, enjoy a Mexican food buffet dinner with the team, and help celebrate these student riders and their incredible accomplishments.

 2022 Finish Line Activities Information – Important Dates & Activities

 Meet at Greet, Thursday, August 11th, 7PM at 907 Ale House, 8001 Old Seward Highway, Anchorage, AK 99518 – There will be a family Meet at Greet for all family members to get to know each other and meet some of the wonderful people that have been hosting Texas 4000 teams since the beginning.

 Family & Friends Meeting, Friday, August 12th, 11AM at Bear Tooth Theater, 1230 W. 27th Ave. – Strongly Suggested You Attend (you will be sad if you miss it) for family and friends hosted by the Anchorage Texas Exes and led by Cathy Foerster.
 It is very important that you come to this meeting so that you get all the information you will need for the finish line and the rest of your time in Anchorage.
 This will also be an opportunity to make a poster to hold for your rider as the team crosses the Finish Line.